Karl Marx monument

 How long should I spend visiting?

-A visit to the Karl Marx monument typically takes about one hour, allowing time for reflection and exploration of the surrounding area.
+A visit typically requires about one to two hours, allowing time to explore the monument and surrounding area.

 Is photography allowed?